jrneilson/dara/docs/tutorial_grid.md

 :::{grid-item-card} {octicon}`search;1.5em;sd-mr-1` Phase searching

-Dara provides a tree-search-based algorithm to search for phases in powder X-ray diffraction data.
-It needs only inputs of (1) the raw X-ray diffraction pattern; (2) the reference phases.
-Dara also implements `ICSDDatabase` and `CODDatabase` to help users query the references in the chemical system from all the ICSD and COD databases.
+Dara provides a parallelilzed tree search algorithm to search for phases in powder X-ray diffraction data.
+It needs only two inputs:
+(1) the raw X-ray diffraction pattern and (2) the reference phases.
+For the latter, Dara also implements `CODDatabase` and `ICSDDatabase` to help users query the reference CIFs in chemical system of interest in the COD and ICSD databases.

 +++
 [Go to tutorial »](notebooks/phase_search)